cstham/react-cards/README.md

 docker build -t custom/tyrell:1.0 .
 ```

-4. If the build for the Docker image runs successfully, you should be able to list your images with the following command:
+4. If the build for the Docker image runs successfully, you should be able to list your image with the following command:

 ```
 docker images